Alexmour0907/FamilieTask/README.md

 - **User Registration:** New users can create an account.
 - **User Login:** Registered users can log in, and a session is created for them.
 - **Family Creation:** Logged-in users without a family are prompted to create one.
+- **Full Join Request Workflow:** A complete system for users to join families is now implemented.
-- **Join Family:** Users can request to join an existing family using a unique join code.
+    - Users can request to join a family using a unique code.
+    - Family `owner`s and `admin`s can view, `accept`, or `reject` these requests from a dedicated admin panel.
-- **Admin Panel Placeholder:** A basic admin panel is accessible to users with admin rights, laying the groundwork for future administrative features.
+- **Admin Panel Placeholder:** A basic admin panel is accessible to users with admin rights, currently used for managing join requests.
+Also laying the groundwork for future administrative features.

 ### Next Steps 🚀
-The immediate next step is to implement the functionality for family owners and administrators to **accept or reject incoming join requests**.
-This will make the family-joining process fully functional.
+The next steps for the project are currently undecided.
+With the core user and family management system now in place, we can explore several feature directions, such as task creation, assignment, and the points-based reward system.

 ## ✨ Planned Features
 - **Complete Family Management:** Implement the full workflow for adding, managing, and removing family members.